Are You Seeking God With Your Whole Heart?

-I’ve been meditating on Psalm 119:10-11 for the Memory Verse Challenge this month.
-These are already familiar verses to me,
+Am I really seeking God with my whole heart?
+I’ve been meditating on Psalm 119:10-11.
+These are already familiar verses to me.

 Psalms 119:9 Wherewithal shall a young man cleanse his way? by taking heed thereto according to thy word.